Nonrefundable Upfront Fees

 Diversity in Thought

-The Transition Resource Group (TRG) met and discussed nonrefundable upfront fees as part of its discussion of customer options for additional goods and services.
+The Transition Resource Group (TRG) met and discussed nonrefundable upfront fees as part of its discussion of customer options for additional goods and services, due to the assessment required under ASC 606 of whether or not a material right for future goods and services exists in the contract.
 See the “Diversity in Thought” section of Customer Options for Additional Good or Service for a discussion on the TRG’s deliberations on issues surrounding customer options and material rights.

 Conclusion